-- What is business? - Managers, leadership and decision making - Decision making to improve marketing performance - Decision making to improve operational performance - Decision making to improve financial performance - Decision making to improve human resource performance - Analysing the strategic position of a business - Choosing strategic direction - Strategic methods: how to pursue strategies - Managing strategic change
+- What is business? - Managers, leadership and factors in decision-making - Decision making to improve marketing performance - Decision making to improve operational performance - Decision making to improve financial performance - Decision making to improve human resource performance

 Where appropriate, help will also be provided for practical skills assessed in a written examination.